What are Hand-Held Brushes, Their Applications, and Types? Skip to content

 Synthetic Filament

-Synthetic filament is human-made materials, including polymers, plastics, elastomers, glass, and carbon fibers.
+Synthetic filament is a human-made material, including polymers, plastics, elastomers, glass, and carbon fibers.

 Applications of Hand-held Brushes